IIIF/api/source/api/presentation/3.0/index.md

 ##### label
 A human readable label, name or title for the resource.
 This property is intended to be displayed as a short, textual surrogate for the resource if a human needs to make a distinction between it and similar resources, for example between pages or between a choice of images to display.

-The value of the property _MUST_ be a JSON object, as described in the [languages][languages] section.
+The value of the property _MUST_ be a JSON object, as described in the [languages][languages-prezi30] section.

  * A Collection _MUST_ have at least one `label`.<br/>
    Clients _MUST_ render `label` on a Collection.